yoko1983/shell/lock/readme.md

-This shell is get lock key and execute the command.
+This shell is get lock key and execute the command with using Postgresql.

 1. Install postgresql
 1. Configre psql